 - Take advantage of cash windfalls.
 Being smart about using cash windfalls - like tax refunds, bonuses, or that $20 check from Grandma on your birthday - can help you pay off your student loans faster, but it comes with obvious trade-offs.

-Are CFPs worth the money?
+Is a Financial Planner worth the money?